Teutonic-class ocean liner: Features

 The Teutonic-class ocean liners were both known as the first modern liners because of their modifications to passenger accommodation.
-Whereas all of White Star's previous liners had only carried two classes of passengers (Saloon and Steerage), Teutonic and Majestic introduced changes to that paradigm to include a middle class and improvement of accommodation.
-Unlike the previous White Star Liners, the Teutonic and Majestic used propellers as the ship's main propulsion instead of square-rigged sails.
+Whereas all of White Star's previous liners had only carried two classes of passengers (Saloon and Steerage), Teutonic and Majestic introduced changes to that paradigm to include a middle class and improved accommodation.
+Unlike the previous White Star Liners, the Teutonic and Majestic used propellers instead of square-rigged sails as the ship's main propulsion.
 They were also the last ships of the White Star Line to compete for the Blue Riband.

 Careers

 Teutonic

 During the first 18 years of service, both Teutonic and Majestic, along with their older cousins Britannic and Germanic sailed on the route from their home port of Liverpool to New York City.
 Once passengers were disbursed at either the White Star Line pier in New York or the immigration centre at Castle Garden, and later on Ellis Island, the ship would be prepared for her return voyage.
-Transatlantic races between the Teutonic and liner City of New York were common in the 19th-century.
+Transatlantic races between the Teutonic and liner City of New York were common in the 19th century.
 On 14 August 1890, the Teutonic beat the City of New York by over three hours, and broke the ocean record by coming from Queenstown in 5 days, 19 hours, and 5 minutes, and breaking the record by 13 minutes.

 In 1897 Teutonic reassumed her military role for a review commemorating Victoria's 60th anniversary.
 During the Second Boer War in 1900, she served as a troop transport.
 In 1901, Teutonic encountered a rogue wave, which washed two lookouts out of the crows nest who survived.
 In 1905, the Teutonic was in New York Harbor when a fire (which started in the electrical room) broke out which threatened the ship.
 The firemen managed to control the situation and the fire was put out.